ryandeussing/jimhopper/_the-brain/cycles.md

 *What should we seek?* Religious and spiritual leaders have long sought (whether wisely or in confusion themselves) to help people seek transcendent 'true goods' – obedience to God’s law, surrender to God’s will; an intimate relationship with God or Jesus; loving others, even our 'enemies,' as we love ourselves; forever striving to free all beings from suffering.

 Profit-seeking companies, advertisers and politicians bombard us with sights, sounds and words designed to harness our seeking circuitry to the (perceived) benefits they seek for themselves.
-The *Declaration of Independence*&nbsp;of the United States declares it to be a 'self-evident' truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but 'the pursuit of happiness.'
+The *Declaration of Independence* of the United States declares it to be a 'self-evident' truth that we are endowed by our creator with unalienable rights, not only to life and liberty, but 'the pursuit of happiness.'

 In short, the brain’s seeking circuitry is central to human existence.